EdRey05/Streamlit_projects/002_Automated_PPTX_PLA/README.md

 # Demo of the app 002_Automated_PPTX_PLA V06

 How to use this app:
-1. Open the script and run the app with an IDE such as Visual Studio Code or through Github Codespaces (an icon for that is the main folder Streamlit_projects).
+1. Open the app hosted in the <a href="https://edrey05-st-app-002.streamlit.app/">Streamlit Community Cloud</a>, running the script with an IDE such as Visual Studio Code or through Github Codespaces (an icon for that is the README of the repo Streamlit_projects).
 2. Wait for the app to load.
-3. Upload your compressed Data.zip file (see page "How to use this app").
+3. Upload your compressed Data.zip file (see page "How to use this app", where you can also find a sample file).
 4. Click the button "Generate pptx"
 5. Wait for the button(s) to download the presentation(s) to appear (this may take few seconds or minutes depending on how many images are in Data.zip).